Filipino burger steak is made with juicy ground beef patties and a mushroom gravy, usually served over rice.

 Instructions

-- Divide the mixture into 6 equal portions and shape them into thin patties.
+- Divide into 6 and form thin patties.
+Press the center slightly thinner.

-- In a bowl, combine the beef base, 3 cups of warm water, soy sauce, and Worcestershire sauce.
-Mix until the beef base is fully dissolved.
+- Mix beef base, warm water, soy sauce, and Worcestershire sauce.

 Notes